Fellow-Consulting-AG/docapp-docs/docs/en/example/outlook-import.md

 ---
-title: Email Import with O365 to DOC²
+title: Email Import with O365 to Docbits (DOC²)
-description: This workflow searches for new e-mails in the configured sub-mailboxes of an e-mail address and uploads it to our DOC² system.
+description: This workflow searches for new e-mails in the configured sub-mailboxes of an e-mail address and uploads it to our Docbits (DOC²) system.
 date: 2022-09-14
 tags:
   - Workflow²